-The British Columbia Association for Behaviour Analysis (BC-ABA) is deeply grateful and truly humbled by the sponsorship we have received for our annual conference.
+The British Columbia Association for Behaviour Analysis (BC-ABA) is deeply grateful and truly humbled by the sponsorship we have already received for our annual conference.
 It is with your support that we are able to dedicate resources, provide advocacy, and offer opportunities for learning and engagement for our community of behavior analytic practitioners.

-On the pages that follow, we recognize the sponsors of BC-ABA's 17th Annual Conference.
+On the pages that follow, we recognize the current sponsors of BC-ABA's 17th Annual Conference.
+These pages will be updated in the final Conference Program.